alishbajaved45/alishbajaved45/README.md

 ## 🤝 Feedback & Collaboration

 Open to feedback, collaboration on full-stack or MERN projects, and freelance opportunities.
-Feel free to reach out through any of the links above — I'd love to connect!
+Feel free to reach out through any of the links above.I'd love to connect!
 ## 🔗 Connect With Me

 <div align="center">